austin-smith/BitDream/BitDream/Widgets/README.md

 - Budget: Respects system-controlled reload budgets; cadence targeted at ~15–30 minutes but ultimately governed by iOS.

 ### macOS Behavior
-- Uses the app’s existing refresh loop to keep snapshots current while the app is running.
+- Uses the app's existing refresh loop to keep snapshots current while the app is running.
-- No BGTaskScheduler on macOS; if true background/launch-at-login behavior is needed, integrate a login item helper separately.
+- NSBackgroundActivityScheduler continues updates when app is minimized/hidden (15 minute intervals).
+- Background scheduler respects system power management and coordinates with user poll interval settings.
+- No updates when app is completely quit; requires Login Item helper for that functionality.

 ### Security Model
 - The widget extension never handles credentials.